 Enter the Asian REIT Fund, which offers Australian income investors all the benefits local listed property investors have come to depend on, but with smart diversification, focussed on the globalised cities of the world’s fastest growing region.

-We’re the first to admit we may have launched the Asian REIT Fund ahead of it’s time in 2011 but we don’t mind that.
-It’s happened before.
-We recognise that patience is required to take advantage of some of the best opportunities in commercial property and we know this as we have launched funds with investment mandates which are new to the market on a number of occasions before (for example Australia’s first self storage property trust and one of Australia’s first petrol station funds).
-Slowly, the attractiveness of Asian REITs is gaining traction, not just with advisers but also with retail investors, especially those familiar with the high quality shopping centres and office buildings of Singapore, Hong Kong and Tokyo, where nearly 90% of the fund is invested.
+We’re the first to admit we may have launched the Asian REIT Fund ahead of its time.
+We don’t mind that, recognising that patience is required to take advantage of some of the best opportunities in commercial property.
+Having previously launched a number of funds with investment mandates which are new to the market, including Australia’s first self-storage property trust and one of Australia’s first petrol station funds, patience is our modus operandi.

-These global cities appeal to investors in Australian property trusts that understand the impact on long term returns of location, population growth and land shortages.
-A global shift in wealth is underway and Singapore and Hong Kong, land-locked hubs where office rents are higher than in Sydney and Melbourne, are at the heart of it.
-These markets also feature some of the world’s best shopping centre assets, including Singapore’s very own Westfield.
+These global gateway cities appeal to investors in Australian property trusts that understand the impact on long term returns of location, population growth and land shortages.
+A global shift in wealth is underway towards Asia.
+Key Asian markets already feature some of the world’s best shopping centre assets, including Singapore’s very own Westfield.

-It all adds up to a powerful argument for yield-focused investors to diversify away from an over-dependence on Australia as a source of income, towards Asia’s global gateway cities.
+It all adds up to a powerful argument for yield-focused investors to diversify away from an over-dependence on Australia as a source of income, towards Asia.

 Asian REITs, unlike their Australian equivalents, are also generally restricted from property development activities, which lowers their risk profile.
-Gearing is also restricted, which should please local property trust investors that fell victim to the excesses of the sector prior to the GFC.
-The Asian REIT sector is far less concentrated than it is in Australia, where a few big names dominate, and is experiencing remarkable growth.
-The fact that Asian REITs are mandated to pay out more than 90% of their income adds to their attraction, especially for income oriented investors.
+Gearing is also restricted, which should please local property trust investors that fell victim to the excesses of the sector prior to the global financial crisis.

-From a standing start 16 years ago, when Japan established a REIT market, the Asian REIT sector has a combined market capitalisation of $266 billion4.
-That dwarfs the local REIT market with a combined market cap of $142 billion4.
+From a standing start more than 18 years ago when Japan established a REIT market, the Asian REIT sector today has swelled to a combined market capitalisation of $429 billion4.
+That dwarfs the local AREIT market with a market cap of $133 billion4.
 Performance has been impressive, too.
-The APN Asian REIT fund has returned 14.42% p.a.2 since its inception in 2011, putting it ahead of European and US REIT markets but also ahead of Asian and Australian equities.
+The APN Asian REIT fund has returned 15.77% p.a.3 since its inception in 2011, putting it ahead of European and US REIT markets but also ahead of Asian and Australian equities.